carpasse/poc-conventional-changelog/README.md

 ### :crystal_ball: About

 Doing your commits in [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format can easily help you automatize CHANGELOG generation, version bumps and GitHub releases.
-In this POC we propose a setup to easily generate conventional commits, validate them and to automatize releases.
+In this POC we propose a sample setup to introduce conventional commits and some of the tooling around them.

 ## Conventional commits types